DataDog/hiring-engineers/answers.md

 - _sudo apt-get update_
 - _sudo apt-get install mysql-server_

-When prompted, set the _root_ user password to a password of your choosing Start the MySQL shell by executing the following command:
+When prompted, set the _root_ user password to a password of your choosing.
+For this demonstration, we used _datadog_ as the password.
+Start the MySQL shell by executing the following command:
 - _/usr/bin/mysql -u root -p_